Watch Our FREE Training

 Based on the spreadsheet above, the MAO for this particular property would be $119,050.

 Keep in mind, the MAO is not an exact science.
-Just because I put $150,000 as of the ARV, doesn’t mean I’ll fetch that offer.
+Just because I put $150,000 as the ARV doesn’t mean I’ll fetch that offer.
 Each line item is an estimation, so it might be better to create a sensitivity table to determine the MAO given a large variety of inputs.

 For example, I should know the MAO if the ARV comes in at $125,000 instead of my desired $150,000.
 I should also know the MAO if my miscellaneous fee comes in higher than the $1,000 I budgeted for.

 Flipping is a game with a lot of moving parts.
-If you stay on top of the variables you’ll surely come out on top.
+If you stay on top of the variables, you’ll surely come out on top.

-Final Thoughts
+Final Thoughts on the MAO Formula

 In the real estate business, paying the right price for an investment can make or break your success.
 Navigating the fast-paced nature of this industry and monitoring your costs can prove to be very challenging for even the most experienced of investors.